IanWold/ianwold.github.io/Site/Posts/theres_always_money_in_the_banana_stand.md

 ;;;
 {
-	"title": "There's Always Money in the Banana Stand", "description": "Except the "banana stand" is the transport layer and instead of saving the money for later you're just always setting it on fire.", "date": "30 August 2024",
+	"title": "There's Always Money in the Banana Stand", "description": "Except the 'banana stand' is the transport layer and instead of saving the money for later you're just always setting it on fire.", "date": "30 August 2024",
 	"contents": false,
 	"hero": "photo-1451187580459-43490279c0fa",